Effectiveness and detection of denial of service attacks in Tor: Introduction

 In this paper we analyze the denial-of-service attack in detail and propose two detection algorithms.\footnote{We reported on preliminary results in \cite{ddos-fc09}.} In Section~\ref{sec:borisov-attack} we give a careful description of the attack in terms of a number of parameters that the attacker might vary to avoid detection (our model includes Borisov et al.'s attacker and the passive attacker as special cases).
-In Section~\ref{sec:effectiveness} we analytically assess the effectiveness of the attacker as a function of these parameters.
+In Section~\ref{sec:effectiveness} we assess the effectiveness of the attacker as a function of these parameters.
 We compare our analytic results to a simulation of the attacker based on replaying data collected from the deployed Tor network.
-We then prove in Section~\ref{sec:detection-alg} that an adversary engaging in the DoS attack in an idealized Tor-like system can be detected by probing at most $3n$ paths in the system, where $n$ is the number of proxies in the system.
+In Section~\ref{sec:detection-alg} we prove that an adversary engaging in the DoS attack in an idealized Tor-like system can be detected by probing at most $3n$ paths in the system, where $n$ is the number of proxies in the system.
 We give a more practical algorithm in Section~\ref{sec:implementation}, implement it in simulation, and show that it detects DoS attackers with low error rate.
 In Section~\ref{sec:variants} we discuss attackers that do not fit our model perfectly and show how our detection algorithms might cope with such attackers.
+In Section~\ref{sec:deployment} we discuss issues related to deploying the detection algorithms we describe.
 Finally, attacking and defending anonymity networks is an arms race; in Section~\ref{sec:related} we discuss other attempts to detect and defend against various kinds of attacks.
 In particular, we compare our more practical detection algorithm to the ``client-level'' algorithm for avoiding compromised tunnels described by \citeN{das-borisov:securing-tor-tunnels} in that section.